 The best bee pollen is the one gathered from meadows (wild flowers) and from forests.

-From reliable online shops such as Amazon.com.
-Here you can find Fresh Bee Pollen Whole Granules – 16 oz. – Granules.
+You can find some from reliable online shops such as Amazon.com.
+Here is Fresh Bee Pollen Whole Granules – 16 oz. – Granules.
 Or some other types coming from different countries.

 Remember:

+!
 When you buy fresh pollen, the seller ships it normally, without any ice or special boxes.
 This is ok, the bee pollen can be kept for several hours at room temperature and then can be refrozen without any damage.
-Keep 6 daily doses in a container in your refrigerator and the rest put in the freezer.
+Keep 6 daily doses in a container in your refrigerator, and put the rest in the freezer.
 The bee pollen is well kept for 6 days in your fridge.
-When it is over, take out another 6 day doses.
+When it is over, take out another 6 day dose.

 !
 The best way to take bee pollen is after it was macerated in water or other liquid for several hours (best over night).
 This is done in order to improve digestibility, a method also used for other heavy digestible grain products.